pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 ## Radii Analysis

-I calculated a FD for radii 2-20 to conduct a discriminatory test similar to the Reichert *et al.* (2017) analysis.
+I calculated a FD for radii 2-20 to conduct a discriminatory test similar to the Reichert *et al* (2017) analysis.
 They found that r=8 had the highest discriminatory power.

 ## Interspecific Detection